 We know what “red flags” to look for when buying a business.
-The Wright Law Firm has frequently defended businesses accused of regulatory or licensing violations before the NYC Department of Buildings, NYC Environmental Control Board, and New York State Liquor Authority.
-This experience helps us to properly evaluate potential problems with a Seller’s company.
+The Wright Law Firm has frequently defended companies accused of regulatory or licensing violations before the NYC Department of Buildings, NYC Environmental Control Board, and New York State Liquor Authority.
+This experience helps us properly evaluate potential problems with a Seller’s company.

 - My Client purchased a restaurant in Midtown Manhattan.
-I represented him in conducting due diligence on the seller, negotiated a net lease for the free standing two story building, negotiated the contract of sale and handled his application for a full liquor license.
+I represented him in conducting due diligence on the seller, negotiated a net lease for the free-standing two-story building, negotiated the contract of sale, and handled his application for a full liquor license.

 To schedule a consultation, contact our office by e-mail or call us at 212-619-1500